codearoni/generator-gizmo/docs/usage.md

 * `gulp watch` - Watch various source files and re-run tasks depending on what changes.
 * `gulp webpack` - Compile your webpack bundle from all sources in your /app/ directory.
 * `gulp wire` - Wires all files to your index.html.

+## F.A.Q.

+#### CLI Questions
+* Name - Defaults to the name of the active directory.
+This will be used to populate your manifest, bower, and package files.
+* Version - The version of your app.
+Expects and defaults to semantic versioning.
+* Decscription - Used to populate your bower file.
+* Author's name - Used in the package file.
+* Company name - Used for the signing of your certificate and extension compiling.
+* Country - Used for the signing of your certificate and extension compiling.
+* State/province - Used for the signing of your certificate and extension compiling.
+* License - Used in your package and bower files.

+#### Certification

+The ```gulp cert``` task will generate a self-signed certificate with zxp-sign-cmd.
+If you would like to utilize your own certificate instead, simply update the path to it in your gulpfile as the variable "certPath".

+#### Backwards-compatibility

+If you would like to generate extensions for Photoshop CC 15.0 or older, please use gizmo v0.0.9 or lower.
+0.1.0+ are for Photoshop CC 2015.5+

+#### Debugging your extension

+By default, go to http://localhost:2001 when your extension is running.
+If you would like to use a different port, edit the generated .debug file.

+#### Polyfills

+Gizmo provides minified and tested polyfills for the following:

+* JSON.stringify
+* JSON.parse
+* Date.now
+* Date.toISOString
+* Object.create
+* Array.forEach
+* Array.isArray
+* Array.every
+* Array.filter
+* Array.indexOf
+* Array.lastIndexOf
+* Array.map
+* Array.reduce
+* Array.some